WICG/datacue/text-track-cue-constructor.md

 #### Introduction

-[TextTrackCue](https://html.spec.whatwg.org/multipage/media.html#texttrackcue) is an abstract base class with `startTime`, `endTime` and `id` attributes which enable [TextTrack](https://html.spec.whatwg.org/multipage/media.html#texttrack) to synchronise the cue's `enter` and `exit` events with a media timeline.
-This base class is agnostic of the cue content, though does not mandate any cue payload.
+[TextTrackCue](https://html.spec.whatwg.org/multipage/media.html#texttrackcue) is an abstract base class with `startTime`, `endTime` and `id` attributes which enable [TextTrack](https://html.spec.whatwg.org/multipage/media.html#texttrack) to determine when a cue becomes active or inactive and to schedule associated events.
+This base class is agnostic of the cue content, though does not mandate _any_ cue payload.
 The parking control use case is a practical example that demonstrates why no payload may be required and the exhibition venue use case highlights why base class extension is important to differentiate between different cue types.

 #### Parking Control Use Case